GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.
+> ### Computers themselves can do only stupidly straightforward things.
+The reason they are so useful is that they do these things at an incredibly high speed.
 >
-> ~ *Ward Cunningham*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts